lsldragon/JFormulaReader/README.md

 # JFormulaReader
-a software to read .jft files
+## This software is to preview the .jft file which is generate by JFormula.jar